nelsonsaake/lyli-hugo-web/content/story/day 10.md

 <!-- last stop -->
 {{< story/time "10" "36" "am" >}}

+I finished the Icon from yesterday and added it to the program.

 So now I'm just doing touch ups and testing.
-It’s left to run test where it will actually rename some files.
-Next, I will add a cancel feature to allow the user to cancel the process after it started.
-And I will add a stacked widget to allow user to simply select scan, first side and on the second side, an input to supply a root directory.
-The second side will be the expert mode.   <!--more-->
+Now I have to run the program to test where if it will actually rename some files.
+Next, I will add a cancel feature to allow the user to cancel the process after it had started.
+And then I will also add a two modes:
+1. allow user to simply select scan to scan the entire computer,
+2. or choose the a folder to scan.
+This option will be the expert mode.   <!--more-->

 {{< story/time "11" "17" "am" >}}